 The Short Version

-Six teethers, all under $30, all safe, all useful at different stages:
+Six teethers, all safe, all useful at different stages:

-2. Comotomo Silicone Teether — best for early front-tooth stage (4–6 months)
+1. Comotomo Silicone Teether — best all-around, especially the early front-tooth stage (3–7 months)

 6. Baby Banana — best for 6+ months and the toothbrushing transition

-And the four to skip: liquid-filled gel teethers (Nuby Ice Gel Keys was recalled in early 2026), Sophie la Girafe (mold concerns plus unrealistic cleaning requirements), any teething necklace or jewelry (AAP and FDA both warn against), and anything frozen solid (too hard for tender gums).
+And the five to skip: pull-string tentacle teethers (multiple 2025–2026 CPSC recalls, this is the urgent one), Sophie la Girafe (mold concerns plus unrealistic cleaning requirements), liquid- or gel-filled teethers including Nuby Ice Gel Keys (rupture and contamination history), any teething necklace or jewelry (AAP and FDA both warn against), and anything frozen solid (too hard for tender gums).

 Right now, my youngest is in the middle of the molar stage.
 Bigger teeth, longer drool puddles, and a lot of chewing on his Baby Banana.
 By the time those last molars are through, I’ll have officially graduated from teething forever.
-And weirdly, I think I’m going to miss it.
+I keep thinking I’m going to be relieved when it’s over.
+I’m starting to suspect I’m wrong.